-&lt;sup>7 When a match occurs, the state directory of new hires is required to report to the state CSE agency the name, date of birth, Social Security number of the employee, and the employer's name, address, and identification number.
+7 When a match occurs, the state directory of new hires is required to report to the state CSE agency the name, address, and Social Security number of the employee, and the employer's name, address, and identification number.
 Within two business days, the CSE agency then instructs appropriate employers to withhold child support obligations from the employee's paycheck, unless the employee's income is not subject to income withholding.

-&lt;sup>8 Federal CSE law requires suspension of all federal CSE payments to the state when its CSE plan, after appeal, is disapproved.
+8 Federal law requires suspension of all federal CSE funding to the state when its CSE plan, after appeal, is disapproved.
 Moreover, states without approved CSE plans could lose funding for the TANF block grant.
 P.L.
 105-200 imposed substantially smaller financial penalties on states that failed to meet the automated data systems requirements.
-The HHS Secretary is required to reduce the amount the state would otherwise have received in federal child support funding by the penalty amount for the fiscal year in question.
+The HHS Secretary is required to reduce the amount the state would otherwise have received in federal CSE funding by the penalty amount for the fiscal year in question.
 The penalty amount percentage is 4% in the case of the first year of noncompliance (FY1998); 8% in the second year (FY1999); 16% in the third year (FY2000); 25% in the fourth year (FY2001); and 30% in the fifth or any subsequent year.